DanZ98/Udemy-CounterV2-Project/README.md

 # Counter JavaScript Project

 A Udemy project showcasing a counter app clicking button action in JavaScript.
+OOP is the main focus for this apps.
 This is a more JavaScript type of project within the JavaScript section of the course.

 ## Contributions